 Our residency is a nationally accredited, three-year program, which meets all training requirements of the ACGME.
-As of October 2003, thirteen full-time training positions have been approved by the ACGME.
+As of 2016, sixteen full-time training positions have been approved by the ACGME.

 Prior to entry into our program, each trainee must have creditably completed at least one postgraduate year within an ACGME-approved program.
 Most of our residents have had one prior year in internal medicine, although additional years of training, or training in another approved field, such as pediatrics, have also occasionally been taken by some of our trainees prior to entering our residency program.